Query Optimization

 Learn how to fine-tune MongoDB queries for maximum efficiency, minimize execution time, and avoid slow queries.

-Upon completion of the Query Optimization skill and skill check, you will earn a Credly badge that you are able to share with your network. |
+Upon completion of the Query Optimization skill and assessment, you will earn a Credly badge that you are able to share with your network.

 Learning Objectives